A Collection of Code Snippets in as Many Programming Languages as Possible

 make hello

-does not exist, or if hello.c
+If hello does not exist, or if hello.c was modified after hello was

-is run again, it will indicate 'hello' is up to date
+is run again, it will indicate 'hello' is up to date.

 In addition to being a build system, GNU make also has a number of other useful features: